Welcome to the PE Department

 What do students learn in GCSE PE?

-Practically students will be taught skills and tactics needed to play / perform in a variety of sports included in the table below (there may be changes in this dependant on the experience of the cohort of students).
-In theory they have a paper based on fitness and body systems and another paper on health and performance.
-In addition to this they plan, carry out and evaluate a personal exercise programme focussing on a sport of their choice.
+Practically, students will be taught skills and tactics needed to play / perform in a variety of sports included in the table below (there may be changes in this dependent on the experience of the cohort of students).
+In theory, they have a paper based on fitness and body systems and another paper on health and performance.
+In addition to this, they plan, carry out and evaluate a personal exercise programme focussing on a sport of their choice.

 Challenge and support in PE